 Polly needs more exercise and freedom to be a terrier — away from the confines of a small bungalow.
 Her walks aren’t daily.
 They are currently along the roads on a short, tight lead attached to her collar.

 She will feel a lot better when the lady gets her a comfortable harness and a long training line and takes her somewhere more open.
 She will have thirty or more feet of freedom to sniff and to explore.
 This way she won’t escape whilst having some enrichment in her life.

 I visited this dog two months before writing this article.
 Polly now is a lot less excitable when someone comes to the house.
 She still barks but it lacks the panic and the lady, who has worked very hard, can reassure her so she stops.
 She seldom scratches.

-Best of all, when she has a caller and they get up to go, Polly is chilled.
+Best of all, when a friend visits and they get up to go, Polly is chilled.
 She has learnt to associate people leaving with two good things — play and food.